 1000 Friends launched the Land Use Leadership Initiative in 2012 to connect these established leaders with the next generation of innovators and advocates for healthy communities and working landscapes.
 The Land Use Leadership Initiative creates a forum for informative conversations, problem-solving, and action around transportation and land use policy challenges and opportunities.

 The 2013 Land Use Leadership Initiative

-The 2013 Land Use Leadership Initiative program will focus on 1000 Friends’ Cool Communities urban policy work, and participants will consider connections between land use, transportation, and community inclusion.
-Participants will discuss how areas for redevelopment and new development are prioritized in Oregon’s urban areas, strategies to promote good infill projects, and how to ensure that transportation options provide access to jobs and housing.
-Participants will develop an action agenda with recommendations that emerging leaders can champion through continued involvement with 1000 Friends or with their own organizations or communities.
+The 2013 Land Use Leadership Initiative program focused on 1000 Friends’ Cool Communities urban policy work, and participants will consider connections between land use, transportation, and community inclusion.
+In a variety of tours and events, participants discussed how areas for redevelopment and new development are prioritized in Oregon’s urban areas, strategies to promote good infill projects, and how to ensure that transportation options provide access to jobs and housing.
+To learn more about what they did, read the LULI blog at friends.org/luli/blog.
+Meet the participants in our 2013 program at friends.org/luli2013.